leonard-palm/compose-state-events/README.md

 # How to use

-> Imagine a simple usecase where you need to fetch some list data from an API and display the result on the screen.
+> Imagine a simple use-case where you need to fetch some list data from an API and display the result on the screen.